-- 1. In assigning cases to private counsel, the court shall seek to appoint the same attorney on all pending matters concerning the defendant or respondent if the attorney is on the appropriate list.
-Where a criminal defendant is discharged after a finding of no probable cause in District Court but is later indicted in Superior Court, to the extent possible, the attorney appointed in District Court should be appointed to represent that defendant on the charge in Superior Court if he or she is qualified to do so under Article IX of these regulations. - 2.
-If an attorney is appointed to represent a client on one matter and the attorney learns that the client requires representation on another matter for which the attorney is not on the appropriate list, the attorney shall notify the court.
-The court may remove the attorney from the case so that the court may assign all of the matters to other counsel who is on all of the appropriate lists.

-3. If no single attorney is on all of the appropriate lists, the attorneys appointed to represent the client shall consult with each other to assure that the client's interests are protected.
+- 1. In assigning cases to private counsel, the court shall seek to appoint the same attorney on all pending matters with the same defendant if the attorney is on the appropriate list. - 2.
+If an attorney is appointed to represent a client on one matter, and the attorney learns that the client requires representation on another matter for which the attorney is not on the appropriate list, the attorney shall notify the court.
+The court may remove the attorney from the case so that the court may assign all of the matters to other counsel who is on all of the appropriate lists. - 3.
+If no single attorney is on all of the appropriate lists, the attorneys appointed to represent the client shall consult with each other to assure that the client's interests are protected.